XtraHamster/SKCAN/README.md

-# SKCAN
-## SKin CANcer recognition app made for my bachelor thesis
+# SKCAN - SKin CANcer recognition app

+This app was made for my bachelor thesis on CTU in Prague.
+Full title of my bachelor thesis is "Skin cancer classification using machine learning algorithms".
+Main object was to make classification model for recognizing 7 types of skin lesions.
+As a superstructure for the model, I created this simple application for easy and quick testing

 ## App Output
 Final result - diagnosis of the probability of seven diseases of skin lesions

 ![image](https://user-images.githubusercontent.com/60604602/122686800-74c1c680-d213-11eb-8682-6235ac99b821.png)

-## Project overview

 ## Dataset:
-https://arxiv.org/abs/1902.03368
+For training my model I used this dataset called "HAM10000" which contains over 10000 pictures of skin leisons. https://arxiv.org/abs/1902.03368

 ## Directories descriptions